-Prospectus Page

-Prospectus Summary
+Prospectus Summary 1

 Formation of the Trusts

-Use of Proceeds
+Use of Proceeds 8

 The Sponsor, The First Marblehead Corporation, the Administrator, the Servicers and the Custodians

-Description of Student Loan Programs.
+Description of Student Loan Programs .
+11

 The Student Loan Pools

-Static Pool Information
+Static Pool Information .
+18

-Transfer and Administration Agreements.
+Transfer and Administration Agreements .
+19

-Description of the Notes
+Description of the Notes .
+21

-Description of the Certificates
+Description of the Certificates .
+21

 Certain Information Regarding the Securities

-Certain Legal Aspects of the Student Loans
+Certain Legal Aspects of the Student Loans .
+43

-U.S. Federal Income Tax Consequences
+U.S. Federal Income Tax Consequences .
+44

-State and Other Tax Consequences
+State and Other Tax Consequences .
+52

-ERISA Considerations
+ERISA Considerations .
+52

-Available Information
+Available Information .
+54

-Reports to Securityholders
+Reports to Securityholders .
+54

-Incorporation of Certain Documents by Reference
+Incorporation of Certain Documents by Reference .
+55

-Underwriting
+Underwriting .
+55

-Legal Matters
+Legal Matters .
+57

-Annex I: Global Clearance, Settlement and Tax Documentation Procedures I-l
+Annex I: Global Clearance, Settlement and Tax Documentation Procedures I-1